LilachRab/bank-app/README.md

 # bank-app
-Banking application with Node.js server and React client
+Work in progress simple banking application with Node.js server and React client.
+Currently developing on Cursor IDE.